Starterware/MyCraft/README.md

 * [Square Root Digital Expansion](https://projecteuler.net/problem=80) : problem 80 [[source](ProjectEuler/sources/SquareRootDigitalExpansion)]
 * [Su Doku](https://projecteuler.net/problem=96) : problem 96 [[source](ProjectEuler/sources/SuDoku)]

+---

-[1] The compiling instructions represent my preferred way and allow to compile easily on all platforms.
-Nothing prevents you to use your own compilation method.
+_<a name="note1">1</a>: The compiling instructions represent my preferred way and allow to compile easily on all platforms.
+Nothing prevents you to use your own compilation method._

-[2] Some projects may not work on all platforms.
-See the projects page for more information about that.
+_<a name="note2">2</a>: Some projects may not work on all platforms.
+See the projects page for more information about that._

-[3] In Visual Studio, when gtest is used, set the project to the same C/C++ > Code Generation > Runtime Library.
+_<a name="note3">3</a>: In Visual Studio, when gtest is used, set the project to the same C/C++ > Code Generation > Runtime Library._